 Summary and conclusions

-• For example, the fundamental attribution error can cause someone to assume that if some stranger looks angry, then they must be an angry person in general, even though this person might have been driven to temporary anger by something, such as someone else being rude to them.
+- For example, this can cause someone to assume that if a stranger looks angry, then they must be an angry person in general, even though they’re really only angry because someone else was recently rude to them.

-• The main reason why people display the fundamental attribution error is that it’s easier and faster to assume that people’s behavior is driven only by their personality, than to try and account for the various situational factors that could affect it.
+- A key reason for this bias is that it’s easier, faster, and more intuitive to assume that people’s behavior is driven only by their personality, than to account for situational factors too.